jmkhael/blog-pinger/README.md

 # blog-pinger

-FaaS stack to ping my blog and report back on a slack channel if the ping fails.
+This repository is an OpenFaaS stack I use to ping my blog and report back on a slack channel if the ping fails.

 This has an accompanying blog post you can find here: http://jmkhael.io/blog-pinger

+## TLDR;

 1. Adapt the token in samples.yml as specified in [slack_it](slack_it/README.md)
 2. build and deploy